vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - Creation: A sub-account will be funded when a user configures an AMM strategy with a set of criteria and a commitment amount.
 At this point in time the commitment amount will be transferred to the sub-account's general account and the AMM strategy will commence
 - Cancellation: When the AMM is cancelled all active orders are first cancelled.
 Following this cancellation, all funds in the sub-account's margin account should be transferred to the associated main account's margin account, with the same then happening for funds in the general account.
 Finally, any associated non-zero position on the market should be reassigned from the sub-account to the main account.
 At this point processing can continue, allowing the standard margining cycle to perform any required transfers from margin to general account.

+## Interface

+All AMM configurations should implement two key interfaces:

+- One taking simply the current state (`position` and `total funds`) and returning the best offered bid/ask values.
+For an AMM this will be the price to buy/sell the smallest volume unit on the market.
+- The second taking (`position`, `total funds`, `side`, `start price`, `end price`) should return the full volume the AMM would trade between the two prices (inclusive).

 ## AMM Configurations